 It’s that time of year again.
-Summer has been going strong, your family has enjoyed fun times together in the sun, and you’ve mastered your summer routine with your child on the autism spectrum.
+Summer has been going strong, your family has enjoyed fun times together in the sun, and you’ve mastered your summer routine with your child with behavioral issues.
 With most of the summer behind you and the school year approaching, it’s time to start planning for your child’s return to school.

 Start Adjusting Your Child’s Routine

 There’s still some time left before most schools start their school year, but it is always a good idea to start preparing a few weeks before the first day of school to make sure your child is ready.
 Start slowly cutting back on activities your child will have less time for during the school year, such as video games, trips to the pool, or yard activities, and focus more on educational activities.
 If you can visit the school and get an idea about what the daily schedule will be like, it will help you be able to start slowly adjusting your child’s schedule at home to match with similar activities.
 This includes what time to go to bed and get up in the morning, the times of various subjects, meal times, snack times, and recreation.

 During the summer, your child has likely gotten used to being away from school and out doing other things.
 As you are adjusting your child’s schedule, start reintroducing them to the idea of being back at the physical school location.
 If you’ve had some play days at a local park, start switching them to the school playground and recreation fields.
 If you contact the school, you can often set up visits to walk around the school building so your child can start to feel comfortable with the idea of being there during the day instead of at home.
 It is also a good idea to go to the school yourself to meet with faculty to discuss your child’s needs, and how they can best accommodate them.